Rossh87/obsidian/programming/golang/Slices.md

 s = [:6]
 //PANIC--slicing beyond capacity.
 ```
 This happens because slicing does not copy any data.
-A slice is only a description of a certain array segment, consisting of a length, a capacity, and crucially a *pointer* to the first array element.
+A slice is only a description of a certain array segment, consisting of a length, a capacity, and crucially a *pointer* to the first array element that is a member of the slice.
 When the pointer is advanced, the head of the linked array data is lost, and the capacity of the slice and underlying array are diminished.

 The zero value of a slice is `nil`.
 A slice initialized like this:
 ```go